 Create and manage config policies

-Follow the how-to guides on this page to learn how to create and use config policies.
+Follow the how-to guides on this page to manage, create, and use config policies.

 Enable or disable policy evaluation for an organization